Teams and Committees

 Operations Administration Team

-This 4-person team works to oversee the administration of the church operations and serve as governance partners with the Board to manage operations.
-It serves as a supervisor to the paid staff members and reviews their work annually.
-It is also responsible for recommending the hiring and firing of paid staff members, should the need arise.
-It will also oversee spending and make budget recommendations.
+This team will consist of a minimum of four people.
+This Team will work to guide and make independent decisions regarding the administration of the church operations within the limits of Board policies and the approved budget; and serve as governance partners with the Board to manage operations.
+It will serve as a supervisor to the paid Operations staff members and review their work annually.
+It will also be responsible for recommending the hiring and firing of paid Operations staff members, should the need arise.

-Members (4): The Board Treasurer or designee, 2 Board appointees; staff representation from the Minister and/or the Congregational Administrator.
+Members: The Board appoints Team members.
+The Team should also have staff representation from the Minister and/or Congregational Administrator.

 Charge:

-- Guide and coordinate the work of the paid staff
+• Guide and coordinate the work of the paid Operations staff

-- Recommend hiring and firing of staff members to the Board
+• Recommend hiring and firing of Operations staff members to the Board

-- Evaluate the paid staff’s work, and report those reviews to the Board at least annually
+• Evaluate the paid Operations staff’s work, and report those reviews to the Board at least annually

-- Provide a monthly written report to the Board summarizing staff activities and the Organization and Operation Team’s focus areas
+• Provide a monthly written report to the Board summarizing Operations staff activities and the Operations Administrative Team’s focus areas

-- Create intentional communication with the Ministry Visioning Team
+• Create intentional communication and regular meetings with the Ministry Visioning Team

 Contact: oat@uuithaca.org